How Employee Assistance Programs (EAPs) Support Workplaces After a Crisis

 • Ways managers benefit from EAP guidance during recovery

-• Strategies for supporting employees’ mental health and wellbeing
+• Strategies to protect employee mental health and wellbeing

-• Real conversations between employees and HR after a crisis
+• Realistic conversations between employees and HR after a crisis

 • A story showing EAP impact in post-crisis recovery

-• Key takeaways HR and leadership teams can apply immediately
+• Practical takeaways HR and leaders can apply right away

 Immediate Emotional Support